t-wilkinson/mini-projects/rick-roll-virus/README.md

 1. Custom interface
     - Forward all traffic to custom interface.
     - Would require a lot of work
-2. Iptables
+2. Iptables (I choose this option)
-    - Probably want to back this up before messing with it. `iptables-save > iptables-restore`
-    - Need to forward packets to a listening process.
-Write this in Rust.
-    - `sysctl net.ipv4.ip_forward=1`
-    - `iptables -t nat -I PREROUTING 1 -p tcp --dport 80 -j DNAT --to-destination 127.0.0.1:11110`
-3. Create custom dns resolver that forwards requests to custom server handler
-    - Messing with iptables is lowerlevel and more flexible
+    - Fairly easy to do, and portable across linux systems.
+3. DNS
+    - Create custom dns resolver that resolves to a controlled computer.
+Provides easier configurability as you have control over the computer doing a lot of the "mal intent", but probably easy for infected computer to fix.
 4. nfqueues
-    - No. Seems to mostly be installed by default on RedHat distributions.
+    - Probably not.
+Seems to mostly be installed by default on RedHat distributions.
 Others one must install it first.
-Small population.
+Issues here.

 ### Steps to create self-replicating code that is difficult to remove
 The first goal is to find the code that is writing the file, so we can insert virus code in there.